Amundi PEA S&P 500 Review chart displayed on a tablet in Paris

 2. Counterparty Risk: This is the synthetic part.
 If the swap bank goes bankrupt, there is a theoretical risk.
 However, UCITS regulations cap this exposure at 10%, and Amundi resets the swap daily to keep exposure near zero.
 Plus, you still own that physical basket of European stocks as collateral.
 It’s a very robust safety net.

-3. Volatility: As seen in the data, the 1-year volatility is around 19.4%.
+3. Volatility: As seen in the data, the historical volatility typically hovers between 15% and 20%.
 That means the price bounces around a lot.
 This is for money you don’t need for at least 5 years.

 Conclusion: Just Started